At a Glance

 - Company: We're a leading film production company in Central London, known for our innovative approach.

-- Benefits: Enjoy a flexible part-time role with a competitive salary and a permanent contract.
+- Benefits: Enjoy a flexible part-time role with a competitive salary and a vibrant office culture.

-- Why this job: Be part of a rapidly growing company that values creativity and teamwork in the film industry.
+- Why this job: Be part of a rapidly growing industry, gain valuable experience, and work with creative minds.

 - Qualifications: Previous finance experience, strong Excel skills, and familiarity with Xero are preferred.